Recruitment and Retention

 Federal and State Reports

-The data presented in the 2022 Vacancy Report was gathered through the Educator Vacancy page (Screen 21) of the Core Data System.
-This year’s data reflects a 77.4% response rate.
-Those districts who responded this year employ over 57,700 teachers or 81.7% of the those in the state, and serve over 732,000 students or 82.4% of Missouri students.
-Three areas with the largest number of vacancies are Elementary Education, Mild/Moderate Cross Categorical, and Physical Education.
+The data presented in the 2023 Vacancy Report was gathered through the Educator Vacancy page (Screen 21) of the Core Data System.
+This year’s data reflects a 72% response rate.
+Those districts who responded this year employ approximately 58,000 teachers or 80.5% of those in the state and serve over 733,000 students or 81.6% of Missouri students.
+The three areas with the largest number of vacancies are Elementary Education, Special Education, and Physical Education.

-The Department of Elementary and Secondary Education is required to prepare an annual report to the Missouri General Assembly about the status of the teacher workforce in Missouri public schools.
+Missouri Statute (161.098 RSMo) directs the Department of Elementary and Secondary Education to prepare and distribute an annual report to the Missouri General Assembly about the status of the teacher workforce in Missouri public schools by December 15 of each year.

-The U.S. Department of Education has approved the content areas listed in the 2023-24 Teacher Shortage Report as areas of critical shortage for the State of Missouri.
-Based on this designation, teachers that are teaching within shortage areas identified by this report are eligible for loan forgiveness.
+The U.S. Department of Education has approved the 2024 Teacher Shortage Report for the State of Missouri which identifies certification areas of critical shortage for the 2025-26 school year.
+Based on this designation, teachers who are teaching within shortage areas identified by this report are eligible for loan forgiveness.
 Federal loans that qualify under this designation include the Federal Family Education Loan (FFEL), Federal Perkins Loan, Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, Stafford Loan, and Supplemental Loans for Students (SLS).
 For more information please visit the U.S. Department of Education – Teacher Shortage webpage.

 Scholarships